Raid on Annapolis Royal (1781): Battle

-Captain William Morgan on Resolution was joined by another American privateer Reprisal (8 guns, 10 swivels, 60 men) under the command of Captain John Curtis, totalling 80 men.p.
-415 They secured the blockhouse from the three soldiers in the town.
+Captain William Morgan on Resolution was joined by another American privateer Reprisal (8 guns, 10 swivels, 60 men) under the command of Captain John Curtis, totalling 80 men.
+They secured the blockhouse from the three soldiers in the town.
 Over the next hours, the privateers rounded up the militia, under the command of John Ritchie and lieutenant-colonel Phineas Lovett, and disarmed and imprisoned them.
 They spiked the town cannon.
 The privateers then pillaged the valuables from the whole town, taking silverware, provisions, furniture, bedding, clothing and so forth.
 Ritchie's black servant (whether she was a free black or a black slave is unknown) pleaded on behalf of Ritchie's sick wife to leave some provisions and the privateers gave her tea and sugar.